 Radiation treatment for small cell lung cancer

-Radiation might be used on the brain to try to prevent the spread of cancer there.
-Radiation can also be used to relieve symptoms such as pain, bleeding, trouble swallowing, or problems caused by the cancer spreading to the brain.
+- Radiation can also be used to relieve symptoms such as pain, bleeding, trouble swallowing, or problems caused by the cancer spreading to the brain.

 Possible side effects of radiation treatment

 Side effects of radiation depend on where the radiation is aimed.
 Some common side effects of radiation to treat lung cancer are:

 - Skin problems ranging from redness to blistering and peeling

 - Hair loss (in the place where the radiation enters the body)